Inedo/inedo-docs/BuildMaster/deployments/targets/windows/services.md

  - Disk path of the programs/executables to run
  - Additional metadata for each service such as name, description, restart behavior, etc.

-Services can be developed in C/C++ using the Win32 API.
-Additionally, .NET makes it easy to develop Windows Services, and regardless of how they are developed, BuildMaster makes it easy to build and deploy them.
+Services can be developed in .NET or in C/C++ using the Win32 API.
+Regardless of how they are developed, BuildMaster makes it easy to build and deploy them.

+## Building Windows Services {#building data-title="Building Windows Serivces"}

+Building a service application in BuildMaster is essentially the same as similar [Building .NET Console Applications in BuildMaster](/docs/buildmaster/builds/platform-specific/dot-net/console-app).
+The main difference is in how you deploy it.

 ## Deploying Windows Services {#deployment data-title="Deploying Windows Serivces"}

 Windows Services are typically deployed in two stages.
-For new services, an entry in the SCM must be created, whether it's added manually by Operations personnel (via `sc.exe`, PowerShell, or other mechanism), or automated by a Configuration Management tool like [Otter], [Chef], [Puppet], etc. For organizations who are not bound by operations restrictions, BuildMaster can just as easily be configured to provision these services as well.
+For new services, an entry in the SCM must be created, whether it's added manually by Operations personnel (via `sc.exe`, PowerShell, or other mechanism), or automated by a Configuration Management tool like [Otter](https://inedo.com/otter), Chef, Puppet, etc. For organizations who are not bound by operations restrictions, BuildMaster can just as easily be configured to provision these services as well.

 Once the service entry exists on a server, service build artifacts may be repeatedly deployed as long as the service is stopped in the SCM prior to deployment.
 It is important to note that a Windows Service does not need to be deleted and recreated each time a new version of the service is deployed.